Kat Alano: Early life

 Kat Alano was born to an English mother and a Filipino father.
 She was educated at Gresham's School, Norfolk, England, and at the German Swiss International School, Hong Kong.
 She was born in Birmingham, England, then later moved to Hong Kong.

 Career

 Before becoming famous, Alano performed in theatre in England, including William Shakespeare plays and West Side Story.
-When she came to the Philippines, she started her modeling career and competed in the Miss Batangas competition in 2004, winning the title.
-That same year, she won the Studio 23 VJ Hunt along with Beau Canlas, Ayanna Oliva and Juddha Paolo.
+When she came to the Philippines in 2003, she started her modeling career and joined GMA Artist Center using the screen name Olga.
+She even won the Miss Batangas competition in 2004 and that same year, she won the Studio 23 VJ Hunt along with Beau Canlas, Ayanna Oliva and Juddha Paolo.
 After that stint, she became one of the first official co-hosts of the variety show Wowowee.
 She later joined Studio 23's show E-Club.
 After winning the MTV VJ Hunt in June 2007, she was a VJ for MTV Philippines, as well as being the host for Cinema One's VIP Pass.
 She also hosted QTV 11's Fit & Fab in season two partnered with fellow MTV VJ Maggie Wilson.